MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ```

 ## Coding the data
+For this PoC, I have provided examples in the [Results](#results) section of how I coded the two txt files in the proof-of-concept directory.

 To code the data, select the qcoder-analysis-project folder then click 'Reload project for data updating'.
 Next, click 'add codes to text data' in the left panel.
 The two text files should appear in the drop-down menu under 'Document'.

 ![qcoder execution](images/qcoder.png)

 If the documents are not in the drop-down menu, go to the [Issues](#issues) section and read how to fix it.

-For the purposes of this PoC, I have provided examples of how I coded the two txt files in the proof-of-concept directory.
-Using the Shiny app, codes can be assigned to text in two ways:
+Using the shiny app, codes can be assigned to text in two ways:

 1. Surround the text to be coded with (QCODE)(/QCODE){#tag}.
 For example: